LeviDomingos/Gameon/README.md

 ## Testing

 **For Responsive Design**
-I used Google Chrome's Development tools to constantly test each change that I made to my website and to ensure that it appeared in the desired way on different screen sizes.
+I used Google Chrome's Development tools constantly test each change that I made to my website and to ensure that it appeared in the desired way on different screen sizes.
 I also tested my website on different screen sizes (mobile, tablet and desktop) to ensure it appeared in the desired way on different devices.

 ## Testing Checklist
 * HTML and CSS Validation